Free AI Content Creation Tools

 Do not treat AI-generated legal, medical, tax, security, or financial advice as a final answer.
 Do not publish product claims that cannot be substantiated.
 Do not paste private customer data or credentials into any AI-powered workflow unless the team has reviewed the data handling path.

 The safer pattern is to remove sensitive identifiers, provide the minimum context needed, and review final output against source material.
-For code review, use AI to catch mechanical risks and then rely on human reviewers for architecture, product intent, and domain invariants.
+For technical drafts, use AI to speed up mechanical work and then rely on human reviewers for architecture, product intent, and domain invariants.

 AI also struggles with very recent events, niche domain knowledge, and highly specific numerical claims.
 If the output includes a statistic, a date, a price, or a technical specification, verify it independently.
 AI models are pattern matchers, not databases, and they can produce confident-sounding text that is factually wrong.